 We are faced with the same situation.
-When faced with impossible circumstances we can either quit and run-hardening our hearts-or we can place our faith in God.
+When faced with impossible circumstances, we can either quit and run-hardening our hearts-or place our faith in God.

 Spiritual rest had to come first.
-They had to settle the issue in their heart-through faith.
-Then they had to act on that faith in obedience to God's word.
+The Israelites had to settle the issue in their heart-through faith.
+Then they had to act on that faith in obedience to God's Word.
 Remember, Jesus said the works of God were to believe in God.